Need Help? 888-298-9489 M-F 8am to 8pm CST

 5. CTCSS/DCS Encoding

-Continuous Tone-Coded Squelch System (CTCSS) and Digital Coded Squelch (DCS) are systems that allow radios to filter out transmissions that don’t match a specific coded signal.
-This not only helps reduce interference from other radios operating on the same frequency but also ensures that only relevant communications are heard by the receiver.
+The Continuous Tone-Coded Squelch System (CTCSS) alongside Digital Coded Squelch (DCS) technologies enable radios to eliminate transmissions unless they contain a designated coded signal.
+This process reduces interference from other radios sharing the same frequency while making sure that receivers pick up only relevant signals.

 Best Practices for Reducing Radio Noise